swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 // ❌ error: distributed actor-isolated property 'age' can only be referenced inside the distributed actor
 ```

-Unlike with local-only actors, it is *not* allowed to declare `nonisolated` *stored properties*, because a nonisolated stored property implies the ability to access it without any synchronization, and would force the remote "proxy" instance to have such stored property declared and initialized, however there is no meaningful good way to initialize such variable, because a remote reference is _only_ the actor's identity and associated transport (which will be explore in more depth in a separate proposal):
+Unlike with local-only actors, it is *not* allowed to declare `nonisolated` *stored properties*, because a nonisolated stored property implies the ability to access it without any synchronization, and would force the remote "proxy" instance to have such stored property declared and initialized, however there is no meaningful good way to initialize such variable, because a remote reference is _only_ the actor's identity and associated transport (which will be explored in more depth in a separate proposal):

 ```swift
 distributed actor Properties {